 Sugar gliders are very agile and can leap from branch to branch in the trees using their long tails for balance.
 They have strong claws which help them cling to branches as well as catch their prey such as insects, spiders, small reptiles and even small birds.
 Their diet also includes fruits and vegetables which they enjoy eating from human hands if you are patient enough.

-See also What is Shastasaurus Animal
+See also What is Sphynx Animal

 Sugar gliders make great pets if you have the time and patience to properly care for them.
 It is important to provide them with a safe environment that is free from predators such as cats or dogs, as well as plenty of space for them to climb and explore.
 Additionally, providing them with plenty of enrichment activities such as toys or play structures can help keep them entertained while you’re away during the day.